quick-perf/quickperf/CONTRIBUTING.md

 mvnw.cmd clean install
 ```

-A normal Maven build will be executed with the one important change that if the
-user doesn't have the necessary version of Maven specified in
-`.mvn/wrapper/maven-wrapper.properties` it will be downloaded for the user
-first, installed and then used.

-Subsequent uses of `mvn`/`mvnw.cmd` use the previously downloaded, specific
-version as needed.

 ## Test several JDK with Docker

 To quickly test multiple linux openjdk locally, you can execute the following command line: